maameamabainson/BIP_Project_DM_Heterogenous_KG/README.md

 To work with this dataset, the columns titled 'Model_ID', 'Model_Type', 'NCBI_Plasmid', 'NCBI_WGS', 'NCBI_Chromosome', 'NCBI_Genomic_Island', and 'Criteria' were dropped.
-The column 'Name' was renamed to ‘Resistance_Gene ’, and  'ARO Categories’ was split into ‘Resistance_Mechanism’ and ‘Drug_Class’.
+The column 'Name' was renamed to ‘Resistance_Gene’, and  'ARO Categories’ was split into ‘Resistance_Mechanism’ and ‘Drug_Class’.

 Data from the CARD database was further restricted to those of the pathogens of interest.
 These are grouped into core and extended as outlined below.